ericsun95/Flying-High-Again/written_exam/markedquestions.md

 > Legend three shows that an airport beacon is represented by a star.
 Viewing either the Chart Supplements U.S. or the Sectional Chart excerpt, the star is to the east of runway 17-35.

+- <span style="color:green"> (Refer to Figure 71.)
+Close to the airport information box at Lincoln Regional/Harder (area 4) notice a parachute icon.
+Which publication would give you information about the parachute jumping operations there? </span>
+- Chart Supplement publication
+  Information regarding parachute jumping operation are found in the A/FD section of the Charts Supplement publication.

 ### Airspace

 - Examples of activities conducted in MOAs include, but are not limited to: air combat tactics, air intercepts, aerobatics, formation training, and low−altitude tactics.